a12345645/Youtube_Repeat/README.md

 4. Deploy as a web app to get the API URL.

 ### Set Up Script
+1. Use `bundle.py` to boudle the full code `python bundle.py .\package.js`.
-1. Install the Tampermonkey extension.
+2. Install the Tampermonkey extension.
-2. Add a new script and copy the content of `tampermonkey.js`.
+3. Add a new script and copy the content of `out.js`.
-3. Update the `API` variable with the API URL.
+4. Update the `API` variable with the API URL.
-4. Save and you're done.
+5. Save and you're done.

 ## References
 - Modified from this article (in Chinese)